-Sample of an HST PhD thesis title page (signed and unsigned) More sample title pages from the MIT Libraries.
+Sample of an HST PhD thesis title page (signed and unsigned)

 Thesis Submission Components.

 As of 4/2021, the MIT libraries have changed their thesis submissions guidelines and are no longer accepting hard copy theses submissions.
 For most recent guidance from the libraries: https://libguides.mit.edu/mit-thesis-faq/instructions